-Following their discussions with you the Group Head of People and Chief Financial Officer will decide how to proceed.
+- Following their discussions with you, the Group Head of People and Chief Financial Officer will decide how to proceed.
 They may decide that an investigation is required.
 This process may include interviews with you and with anyone who might be involved in the suspected malpractice.
-Our aim is to ensure that any investigation is as proportionate and independent as possible.

-- Where requested, we will make all reasonable efforts to ensure that your identity is not revealed to those who might be involved in suspected malpractice.
-We will reveal your identity only where this is reasonably necessary to investigate or deal with suspected malpractice and, if this happens, we will take all reasonable steps to ensure that you are not disadvantaged as a result. - You will be kept informed of any investigation and any action taken in relation to your concern.
-You will not be penalised by us for raising a genuine concern. - We all have a responsibility to ensure no one is subjected to detrimental treatment as a result of disclosing malpractice.
-Both we, as employer, and the person taking any detrimental action, can be liable where an individual has disclosed malpractice and is then penalised in some way for doing so.
+Our aim is to ensure that any investigation is as proportionate and independent as possible. - Where requested, we will make all reasonable efforts to ensure that your identity is not revealed to those who might be involved in suspected malpractice.
+We will reveal your identity only where this is reasonably necessary to investigate or deal with suspected malpractice, and if this happens, we will take all reasonable steps to ensure that you are not disadvantaged as a result. - You will be kept informed of any investigation and any action taken in relation to your concern.
+We will not penalise you for raising a genuine concern. - We are all responsible for ensuring no one is subjected to detrimental treatment due to disclosing malpractice.
+Both we, as an employer, and the person taking any detrimental action, can be liable where an individual has disclosed malpractice and is then penalised in some way for doing so.